Vigneshkumar212/modular-electron-js/README.md

 # modular-electron-js
-Modular electron js is a server electron js project for spawning window instances of process to execute a certain task.
+Modular electron js is a server oriented electron js project for spawning window instances of process to execute a certain task.